-In a recent patent application, Apple shows how an immersive, adjustable 3-D user interface could be implemented in future mobile devices.
+In a recent patent application, Apple shows how an immersive,

 The patent, titled “Three Dimensional User Interface Effects on a Display by Using Properties of Motion,” illustrates how eye-tracking and other sensor data could be used to display a 3-D user interface that automatically calibrates itself to a user’s positioning and ambient environment.